astropy/astropy-APEs/APE6.rst

 Backward compatibility
 ----------------------

-This section describes the ways in which the APE breaks backward compatibility.
+This is a new feature and there are no issues with backward compatibility.

 Alternatives